 Up to date design features

 Quality of materials used

 All in all, we did our best to pick out high-quality travel trailers under 5000 lbs that you can tow with an SUV or half-ton vehicle.

 We sprinkled the list with a bit of variety to show you the different current design options available as well.

-Focusing specifically on travel trailers under 5000lbs, Here we’ve compiled a list of of 10 lightweight top-tier travel trailers that have a dry weight under 5,000 pounds.
+Focusing specifically on camper trailers under 5000lbs, Here we’ve compiled a list of of 10 Small and light-weight top-tier travel trailers that have a dry weight under 5,000 pounds.

 1. Airstream Sport Travel Trailer